 X-Ray Play Dough Tray

-Dentists, doctors, and veterinarians all use x-rays so I though an x-ray play dough tray was perfect for our community helper theme!
-I put out people (aka gingerbread) cookie cutter, hand cookie cutter, dog cookie cutter, block play dough, and I put out white pipe cleaners (aka bones)!
-Student LOVED exercising those little muscles to create their play dough x-rays!
+Dentists, doctors, and veterinarians all use X-rays, so I thought an X-ray play dough tray was perfect for our community helper theme!
+I put out people’s (aka gingerbread) cookie cutters, hand cookie cutters, dog cookie cutters, and block play dough.
+I also put out white pipe cleaners (aka bones)!
+Students LOVED exercising those little muscles to create their play dough x-rays!

 Students used the tweezers to collect the trash and smashed it into the bins!